 D.W.
 Griffith was an American film director.
 He is best known as the director of the controversial silent film The Birth of a Nation.
 He was also co-founder of United Artists Productions.

+Early years David Llewelyn Wark Griffith was born on January 22, 1875, in La Grange, Kentucky.
+His father was a Confederate Army colonel and Civil War hero.
 D.W. held many jobs as a young man, including a salesman for the Encyclopedia Britannica, hop-picker, newspaper reporter and drama critic, and an actor with the stage name of Lawrence Griffith, in stock and touring companies.
 In 1907, he wrote a play, The Fool and the Girl, which was produced in Washington and Baltimore, but was not successful.
 He then found his way into the motion picture business; he soon began to build a huge body of work.
 Film direction In 1908, Griffith began to direct films for the Biograph Company.
 His first film was The Adventures of Dollie in 1908; it starred his wife, Linda Arvidson.
 He produced no fewer than 450 short films between that year and 1913.